seungrokj/ai_sprint_paris/hackathon_guides/2_perf_accuracy_measurement/README.md

 ## Remove the existing vLLM and update the latest main branch of the upstream vllm in the container

-Make sure to reinstall the upstreawm vllm.
+Make sure to install the upstream vllm.
 Please refer to the installation flow at [install local vllm](https://github.com/seungrokj/ai_sprint_paris/tree/main/hackathon_guides/4_developing_vllm#install-your-vllm-local-version-instead-of-the-provided-reference-in-the-docker-container)

 ## Run vllm server & benchmarks (In the container)